Skip to content

 Cons of Buying:

-• Takes time to break even vs rental
+• It takes time to break even compared to renting

 Real Aussie Cost Comparison (Based on 2024 Prices)